Relational Dynamics with Periodic Clocks: Quantum relational observables relative to periodic clocks

 so the $H$-averaged system observable \emph{is} periodic.\footnote{In the finite case, $H=\mathbb{Z}_n$, this follows from the group law which is addition modulo $n$ and applies because also the projective unitary representation of the gauge group $G=\rm{U}(1)$ is periodic in $t$.} We thus note that when $H=\mathbb{Z}$, i.e.\ when $G$ is the translation group, the full $G$-twirl is generally not well-defined, whereas the partial one can still yield sensible results;\footnote{E.g., suppose $\hat{f}_S$ is gauge-invariant already, i.e.\ $[\hat{f}_S,H_S]=0$, and $H=\mathbb{Z}$.
 Then $\cg_\mathbb{R}\left(\ket{\tau}\!\bra{\tau}\otimes \hat{f}_S\right)=|\mathbb{Z}|\f{t_{\rm max}}{2\pi}I_C\otimes\hat{f}_S$, and so the full $G$-twirl counts the infinitely many times $|\mathbb{Z}|$ that $C$ reads $\tau$ along the orbit generated by $\hat C_H$ and multiplies the gauge-invariant observable $f_S$ by that number.
 Note that this is \emph{distinct} from the full $G$-twirl in the presence of monotonic clocks, which under the same circumstances yields the desired result $\cg_{\mathbb{R}}\left(\ket{\tau}\!\bra{\tau}\otimes \hat{f}_S\right)=I_C\otimes\hat{f}_S$, where $\tau$ corresponds to the reading of a monotonic clock \cite{Hoehn:2019owq}; this is in line with that clock reading $\tau$ only once along the orbit.
 Similarly, the partial $G$-twirl yields the correct result in the present context, namely $\cg_{[0,t_{\rm max})}\left(\ket{\tau}\!\bra{\tau}\otimes \hat{f}_S\right)=I_C\otimes\hat{f}_S$.} we will also see this in Example~\ref{ex_9} below.
 In the compact case, i.e.\ $G=\rm{U}(1)$ and $H=\mathbb{Z}_n$, it is easy to see that the isotropy group $G$-twirl is, in fact, a projector on the system algebra, namely the projector into its $t_{\rm max}$-periodic subalgebra.
 Furthermore, given that $\hat f_S^{H}$ satisfies Eq.~\eqref{condobs} (even strongly), it is clear that the full $G$-twirl yields a Dirac observable -- when it is defined. \begin{corol} For $H$ finite, the full $G$-twirl yields a strong Dirac observable,

 and we have

 \end{corol} Furthermore, if $\hat{f}_S$ is weakly $t_{\rm max}$-periodic, then ${I_C\otimes \hat f_S^{H}\approx I_C\otimes \hat f_S}$, and thus $\hat{F}_{f_S^{H},T}(\tau)\approx\hat{F}_{f_S,T}(\tau)$, and hence, the relational Dirac observable obtained via the full $G$-twirl coincides, up to a prefactor, with one obtained via the partial $G$-twirl.
 We have thus not gained anything new and it is sufficient to restrict to the partial $G$-twirl in what follows -- provided we insert periodic $S$ observables.
-This is consistent with the observations in \cite{delaHamette:2021oex}, but provides a more explicit illustration of them.
+This is consistent with the observations in \cite{delaHamette:2021oex}, but provides a more explicit illustration of them. ~In other words, since the full $G$-twirl corresponds to averaging over multiple winding numbers, we see that unless one explicitly considers a physical counting system for these winding numbers, the result is either ill-defined (when $G$ is the translation group), or equivalent to the theory without counting winding numbers (when $G=\rm{U}(1)$).